Tauranis/albion-recipe-discovery/README.md

 # Albion Profit Scanner

 This project aims to answer the following question:
-**Is there any item I could craft from scratch(buying items from makert) and profit at current market's prices?**
+**Is there any item I could craft from scratch(buying items from market) and profit at current market's prices?**

 Secundary questions:
 * What is the recipe?